0xRaven/CCENT-Notes/README.md

 # CCENT Notes
-> Open-Source (until I like to remove it) CCENT Notes.
+> Open-Source-ish (until I like to remove it) CCENT Notes.

 ## Training
 * ITProTV - CCENT 2018